Azure/CanadaPubSecALZ/docs/onboarding/azure-devops-pipelines.md

         }
         ```

-### Migrate Logging configuration to JSON parameters file
+### Migrate Logging configuration from Azure DevOps variables to JSON parameters file

-As of v0.10.0, we have migrated logging configuration to JSON parameters file.
-This change enables for customers to deploy more than one Log Analytics Workspace (in same region or different) for workloads.
+As of `v0.10.0`, we have migrated logging configuration to JSON parameters file.
+This change enables for customers to deploy more than one Log Analytics Workspace (in same region or different) for workloads with limited rework in the pipelines.

-We have not removed any parameters, so the exercise is:
+Migration process:

 1. Create directory `./config/logging`.
 2. Create subdirectory based on the syntax: `<devops-org-name>-<branch-name>` (i.e. `CanadaESLZ-main` to create path `./config/logging/CanadaESLZ-main/`).